Members

 Deferred Members

-Upon termination of employment with a participating SBCERA employer, you can choose to “defer” your retirement and go on deferred membership status if:
+Upon separation of employment with a participating SBCERA employer, you can choose to defer your retirement and go on deferred membership status if: